Justice Kennedy on George Washington

 As the president of the Constitutional Convention, George Washington rarely participated in the debates.
 However, when the Constitution headed to the states for approval, Washington took an active role in the ratification process.
-Before leaving Philadelphia for Virginia, Washington sent copies of the document to Thomas Jefferson and General Lafayette, hoping for their support.
+Before leaving Philadelphia for Virginia, Washington sent copies of the document to Thomas Jefferson and the Marquis de Lafayette, hoping for their support.

 Washington also sent copies to Benjamin Harrison, Patrick Henry, and Edmund Randolph, the three most recent governors of Virginia who each had serious reservations about the Constitution.
 Once back home at Mount Vernon, Washington spent his mornings writing letters to political leaders throughout the nation, urging them to support the Constitution.
 At the same time, Washington knew that if the Constitution was adopted, he would most likely become the first President of the United States and be called away from his beloved estate.